 There’s an excellent banana and peanut butter doggie treat which we also recommend.

-High in fiber and vitamins, bananas can be a healthy treat for your dog.
-Your vet may even recommend adding some banana for improved digestion.
+High in fiber and vitamins, bananas can be a healthy treat for your pet dog.
+Adding some banana can even improve doggie digestion.
 Nevertheless, feed this fruit in moderation since too much may have the opposite effect on your dog’s digestive system.
 Minimize the potential for choking by removing the peel.
-We recommend slicing your bananas up into small pieces so you can reward Fido at an enjoyable pace.
+We recommend slicing bananas up into small pieces so you can reward Fido at an enjoyable pace.